ValgulNecron/kasuki/bot/REPORT.md

 **File:** `image_generation/src/mosaic.rs` (worker)

-- A `DynamicImage::new_rgba8(4096, 4096)` allocates **64 MB** of RGBA pixel data
+- A `DynamicImage::new_rgba8(4096, 4096)` allocates **64 MB** of RGBA pixel data (128x128 tiles × 32×32 grid = 4096x4096 — resolution is intentional)
-- Per-user avatar images (128x128, ~65 KB each) are decoded and held simultaneously
+- Per-user avatar images (128x128 thumbnails from S3, ~65 KB each) are decoded and held simultaneously

 The 64 MB canvas allocation and image compositing happen in the dedicated `image_generation` worker process, not the bot.
-The bot's memory footprint during server image operations is limited to the member list + task serialization.
+The bot's memory footprint during server image operations is limited to a lightweight task payload (IDs + URLs).

 **Fix:**
-- Process members in batches rather than cloning all at once
+- Process members in batches rather than holding all decoded avatars at once
-- Consider a smaller canvas (2048x2048 = 16 MB) unless the resolution is essential
 - Stream and composite avatar tiles incrementally

 ### 9. Steam Game HashMap (~7-10 MB, 3x Peak During Refresh)